Reflections on BLAISE 2024

 From an employer perspective, Ellen Chiu at Westfuller states, Partnering with BLAISE was instrumental in the success of our annual summer internship program.
 BLAISE’s organized and inclusive outreach […] resulted in a highly qualified pool of applicants, enabling us to focus on developing a meaningful summer internship experience.”

-There is potential to demystify the world of finance and close the racial equity gap through early investments in young leaders.
+There is potential to demystify the world of finance and support young leaders.
 As we head into 2025, we are eager to bring this opportunity to more students invested in the future of transformative capital and community wealth building.

 For interested rising junior and senior undergraduates, applications for expressions of interest are open now

 This program would not be possible without dedicated employer organizations.
-We welcome interested companies to connect with us and explore ways we can support each other to bring in more diverse voices into the workspace.
+We welcome interested companies to connect with us and explore ways we can support each other to bring fresh perspectives into the workspace.